4 Essential Tools for Shrink Wrapping a Boat

 Essential Tool #1: Boat Shrink Wrapping Heat Gun

 The heat gun is the most expensive tool needed to shrink wrap a boat.
-The Shrinkfast 998 is the industry's go-to gun, but it costs a lot more than a few hundred dollars.
-However, damage to a boat from using the wrong heat tool will be costlier than this gun!
+A quality heat gun costs a lot more than a few hundred dollars.
+However, damage to a boat from using the wrong heat tool will be costlier than the gun itself!

 Essential Tool #2: Strap Tensioning Tool